Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “Armand’s not sure there’s going to be room for me, and I don’t know enough about this position to be sure it’s a good fit,” Daria said.
 “Sounds like it’d be more bureaucracy than fieldwork.”

 Mom frowned.
 “That’s odd.
 I’ve only met Armand a few times, but he seems very detail-oriented.
 I’m surprised he’d do an interview if he was so unsure about your place.
-And didn’t he say he wanted you with the IAS?”
+Didn’t he say he wanted you with the IAS?”

 “The situation has apparently changed since last year.
 More rich nobles’ sons who all want a position, you understand,” Daria said.